va-anesthesia/anesthesia-model/README.md

 The VA Anesthesia Model (VAM) is based on [JSON](https://en.wikipedia.org/wiki/JSON), the same data model used by the international health information standards (HL7 and FHIR),  enabling rapid adoption and use across the VA, Federal health sector, and community care partners and electronic health record systems.

-Implementing VAM complies with the 2016 U.S. [CURES Act](https://en.wikipedia.org/wiki/21st_Century_Cures_Act) which requrires that the patients' health record - including all anesthesia and critical care - must be accessible to all patients at no cost and with no special effort.
+Implementing VAM complies with the 2016 U.S. [CURES Act](https://en.wikipedia.org/wiki/21st_Century_Cures_Act) which requrires that the patients' health record - including all anesthesia and critical care records - must be accessible to all patients at no cost and with no special effort.
 Noncompliance -  known as "information blocking" - carries a fine of up to $1 million for each violation.

 References:
 * [ASA Monitor:Open Anesthesia Records: Guidance for Anesthesia Providers on Implementing the Cures Act](https://pubs.asahq.org/monitor/article/85/2/e3/115119/Open-Anesthesia-Records-Guidance-for-Anesthesia)